-Wallace Nutting was a dyspeptic minister so overwhelmed by urban life and modern values that he led countless Americans into a nostalgic vision of the colonial age.
+Wallace Nutting was a dyspeptic minister so overwhelmed by urban life and modern values that he led millions of Americans on a nostalgic journey into the colonial age.

 As the Martha Stewart of the Colonial Revival, he influenced the décor of countless American homes.
 He spurred a wave of historic preservation and advanced the study of American decorative arts and architecture.

 A nervous breakdown forced Wallace Nutting to retire from the pulpit at 43.
 He took to selling photographs of rural scenes and colonial homes to earn a living.
 Before Martha Stewart ever brandished her glue gun, Wallace Nutting created an empire of hand-tinted photographs, books, reproduction furniture and experiences, all evoking a better, happier time.
 By 1915, he earned $1,000 a day.

 As an entrepreneur and a businessman, the Wallace Nutting name stood for quality, according to Charles T. Lyle, executive director of the Webb-Deane-Stevens Museum, and curator of a recent Nutting exhibit.